makuachteny/Joe-s-Hotdogs/README.md

 - Implement a backend to save orders.
 - Add user authentication for personalized orders.
 - Include a payment gateway for online transactions.

 ---

-## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

----